-African Studies offers funding in the form of graduate assistantships.
-Graduate assistant (GA) positions require a 20-hour per week employment commitment throughout each of the Fall and Spring semesters (including exam weeks).
-These awards are contingent upon receipt of funds from the U.S. Department of Education.
+African Studies offers funding in the form of a limited number of Graduate Assistantship (GA) and Associate Instructor (AI) positions.
+These student academic appointments (SAAs) require a 20-hour per week employment commitment throughout each of the Fall and Spring semesters (including exam weeks).
+These awards are contingent upon receipt of funds from the U.S. Department of Education and/or instructional needs in the Hamilton Lugar School and African Studies.

-Eligibility: Must be a student in the African Studies program.
-Incoming student applicants are not as competitive for graduate assistantships as returning students unless they have had significant previous experience in newsletter publication or web design.
+Eligibility: Must be a graduate student in the African Studies program (pursuing an MA or the PhD Minor).
+Incoming student applicants are not as competitive for graduate assistantships as returning students unless they have had significant previous experience.

 Award: Stipend of $15,750, a College of Arts and Sciences fee remission towards 30 hours of College of Arts and Sciences credit per year, and health insurance.